 Here you can see the Metrie crown moulding and the 7″ baseboard – links at the end of the post.

 I just love the 8′ island that I designed and had built.
-It really acts like a piece of furniture especially painted in Night Train by Benjamin Moore.
+It really acts like a piece of furniture especially painted in Benjamin Moore Night Train, CC-720.
 I was going to go with a bolder teal colour but I’m glad I ended up with something a bit more subdued.

 You can see a close up of the beautiful quartz counter called Snowy Ibiza from Silestone in the photo below.
 It is tricky to photograph as it doesn’t have very dark veining which is a good thing.
 I like that it is light and not busy.
 I also like that it has warmth to it and I would call it more beige than grey.
 Stay tuned for a more in depth post on quartz counters, my go to material for kitchens and baths.